Editor's note: This information was originally published 6-5-08.

-Map: View our topo map.
+Map.
+View our topo map.
 Note: use ‘Print Preview’ before printing to properly scale this map to a full sheet of paper.

 Activity: Hiking, Mountain Biking, Trail Running, Family Fun

-Nearest Town: Chelan, Entiat
+Nearest Town: Chelan, Manson

-Skill Level: 1 (accomodates all skill levels)
+Skill Level: 1 (accommodates all skill levels)

-Fitness Level: 1 (accomodates all fitness levels)
+Fitness Level: 1 (accommodates all fitness levels)

 Elevation: The trails/roads lie between 3000' and 4300' of elevation.

+Access.
 The trails are about 9.5 miles from the town of Chelan.
 Follow the Manson Highway (SR-150) 2 miles to the Boyd Road and turn right.
 Follow Boyd Road to Boyd Loop Road to Cooper Gulch Road, following signs to the Echo Valley Ski Area and snowmobile Sno-Park.
 The county road ends at the Echo Valley downhill ski area.
 From this point, a Forest Service road winds steeply uphill to Echo Ridge.
 There is a lower parking lot for the Zoom Trailhead (about 1 mile from Echo Valley) which can hold 6 or 7 vehicles.
 If you continue steeply uphill for another mile, you’ll reach the main parking areas -- there’s a lower and an upper lot, both capable of holding about 50 vehicles.
 Between the Zoom Trailhead and the Lower Lot, there’s also a trailhead and small parking area named "The Shoe" that provides access to a set of trails which, in the winter are reserved for snowshoeing.

+Trip Instructions.
 There are outings of all lengths and many fitness levels here.
 Print our map and pick an option that looks good.

 For a 2.5 mile outing, start at the Lower Trailhead (LT on our map) and do both Tootsy Roll and Whoop-Di- Do.